-The PHA must give an applicant prompt notice of a decision denying assistance.
-The notice must contain a brief statement of the reasons for the PHA decision, and must also state that the applicant may request an informal review of the decision.
+COC must give an applicant prompt notice of a decision denying assistance.
+The notice must contain a brief statement of the reasons for COC decision, and must also state that the applicant may request an informal review of the decision.
 The notice must describe how to obtain the informal review.